moshix/mvs/README.md

-# MVS Utilities
+# MVS and z/VM Utilities

 this repository includes some very useful utilities for people working with MVS, z/OS on real mainframes or emulated ones.
+Most of the topics covered by these programs are covered in my youtube mainframe channel here: https://www.youtube.com/channel/UCR1ajTWGiUtiAv8X-hpBY7w

+Here are some of the programs and tools included in this repo:

 1. recv390 is a receive command for Linux or Windows.
 It extracts XMIT files. recv390 is by James Morrison.
 I made some fixes and somall enhancement to the program. compile simply with gcc -o recv90 recv390.c.